devmikh/wapiti-web-tools/README.md

 ## Description

-Wapiti Web Tools is a collection of various web instruments accessible from a single location and conveniently organized by category.
+Wapiti Web Tools is a collection of various web instruments, accessible from a single location and conveniently organized by category.
 Currently available tools include:

 - Text
   - Character Counter